 As regards income from “non-Portuguese” resources, the non-habitual resident tax regime implements a flat tax rate or an exemption mechanism as long as certain conditions have been met.
 These conditions can vary according to the type of income in question:

 Income from Work – This exemption applies whenever income is subject to taxation in another country with which Portugal has signed a double taxation treaty; if there is no double taxation treaty, the exemption will also apply as long as the income is taxed abroad and the source is not considered to be Portuguese as per Portuguese domestic law.

-Corporate income, capital income, capital gains and rental income – In such cases (excepting professional income), the exemption applies whenever income is taxable in another country with which Portugal has signed a double taxation treaty; or, in the absence of a double taxation treaty, the income is taxable in another country, region or territory in accordance with the OECD Model Tax Convention on Income and on Capital, interpreted in accordance with the observations and reservations made by Portugal, and the income is not considered to be from a Portuguese source, in accordance with Portuguese domestic legislation.
+Professional income, capital income, capital gains and rental income – In such cases (excepting professional income), the exemption applies whenever income is taxable in another country with which Portugal has signed a double taxation treaty; or, in the absence of a double taxation treaty, the income is taxable in another country, region or territory in accordance with the OECD Model Tax Convention on Income and on Capital, interpreted in accordance with the observations and reservations made by Portugal, and the income is not considered to be from a Portuguese source, in accordance with Portuguese domestic legislation.
 In relation to professional income, the exemption shall only apply in the above-mentioned conditions to services that are considered to be of added value of a scientific, artistic and technical nature, or intellectual property and transfer of know-how.

 Income from Pensions – Regarding pensions, income obtained by non-habitual residents abroad, which is, for the same portion which was considered taxable, not considered tax deductible in Portugal, is taxed at a 10% rate.